pivotal/docs-tap/scc/ootb-supply-chain-reference.hbs.md

 ## Basic-Image-to-URL

-- Fetches a prebuilt image,
+- Fetches a prebuilt image.
-- writes the Kubernetes configuration necessary to deploy the application,
+- Writes the Kubernetes configuration necessary to deploy the application.
-- and commits that configuration to either a Git repository or an image registry\.
+- Commits that configuration to either a Git repository or an image registry.

 ### Resources